 Come what may, this is something we have to go through.
-In Ronda we are only in our second week of house arrest.
 We know it will go on for weeks and that it will get worse before it will get better.
 However, while we must shut our doors to our friends and neighbours, this is a great opportunity to open our hearts out to others and show random kindness, even if it is over the Internet.

 This crisis is a chance to learn to want less and live with less, to be grateful for what we do have and to willingly share our bounty.
 It is time to slow down, and stop counting our assets but rather our blessings.
 This is the time to be generous with our time, lending our ears and showing empathy.
 We cannot hug each other, so a friendly wave or a timely note means so much more.